build-on-aws/content/posts/transforming-amazon-api-gateway-access-log-into-prometheus-metrics/index.md

 To ensure the proper functioning of the function, it is essential to grant the necessary permissions by utilizing both the `Execution role` and `Resource-based policy statements`.
 By combining these two components, the function can access the required resources and perform its tasks effectively.

-This is permission policies of the execution role of the function:
+This is the permission policies of the execution role of the function:

 ```json
 {